WoodleyBrew/UncBuild-PPlus/README.md

 ### No, in order to netplay you and your friend must both be playing on UncBuild.

 ### <i>I wanna play on custom builds like ILPM or ZuBuild, am I able to?</i>
 ### Yes!
-Included in the downloads is some pre-built downloads for various reigonal builds, they're just as simple as taking the downloaded folder and dragging it into your UncBuild folder.
+Included in the downloads is some pre-built downloads for various reigonal builds, they're just as simple as taking the downloaded folder, dragging it into your UncBuild folder, and selecting the SD file in Dolphin.
 You can have as many pre-builts as you want, no compatitblity issues etc.!
 (For technical detail it's just the various sd.raw files saved in pre-made folders for ease of use, this is just saving the trouble and time, and Unc-proofing things ofc)

 ### An example of how to install Pre-Builts: <a href="https://bsky.app/profile/woodleyiris.bsky.social/post/3m34wa5vz2k2l">Click here</a>